 Experimentation Experiments Lastly, our paper is embedded in an emerging literature that studies behavior in experiments of experimentation both individually and in groups.
 We are aware of only four other experimental investigations of a strategicexperimentation problem with bandits.
 Hoelzemann and Klein (2021) experimentally implement a dynamic public-good problem where information about agents' common state of the world is dynamically evolving.
-Observed behavior is consistent with freeriding because of strategic concerns, and participants adopt non-cut-off behavior and frequent switches of action.
-Boyce, Bruner, and McKee (2016) study a setting with ambiguity concerning the type of the risky arm to test strategic free-riding in a twoplayer, two-period, game.
+Observed behavior is consistent with free-riding because of strategic concerns, and participants adopt non-cutoff behavior and frequent switches of action.
+Boyce, Bruner, and McKee (2016) study a setting with ambiguity concerning the type of the risky arm to test strategic freeriding in a two-player, two-period, game.
 Players are asymmetric in their costs in that one player was known to have lower opportunity costs for playing risky than the other, so that it was clear which player ought to play the free-rider in the first period.
 Hudja (2019) experimentally implements Strulovici (2010)'s collective experimentation model.
 An individual experimentation problem is compared to a collective experimentation problem where groups of three players face a majority-vote.
 Hoelzemann, Manso, Nagaraj, and Tranchero (2024) study an environment where players must explore across different options with varying but uncertain payoffs.
 While informative signals, interpreted as data, can typically reduce uncertainty and improve welfare, in their setting it can instead decrease individual and group payoffs.
 When data highlights sufficiently attractive but dominated options, it can crowd-out exploration and thus lower payoffs as compared to when no data is provided.
 Importantly, empirical evidence from the field of genetic research provides a real-world confirmation of their framework and shows that data on genetic targets of medium promise can significantly increase the delay of valuable discoveries.

 Other papers that carry out experimental tests of bandit problems consider single-agent problems, where participants act in isolation.
 Banks, Olson, and Porter (1997) experimentally implement a bandit setting with simple Bernoulli payout distributions, and test whether participants value information gained through experimentation.
 Meyer and Shi (1995) and Gans, Knox, and Croson (2007) study choice patterns that are consistent with a list of simple decision rules.
 Meyer and Shi (1995) test decision-making under ambiguity and use experimental data to generate hypotheses about participants' possible heuristics.
 Gans, Knox, and Croson (2007) consider several simple discrete-choice models in a two-armed bandit set-up.
-Anderson (2001, 2012) uses arms with payout distributions in his experiments and finds that participants experiment suboptimally, and are willing to pay more for receiving perfect information than theory would predict.
+Anderson (2001, 2012) uses arms with payout distributions in his experiments and finds that participants experiment sub-optimally, and are willing to pay more for receiving perfect information than theory would predict.
+Banovetz and Oprea (2023) analyzes the upshot of an "automata" approach to bounded rationality using a bandit experiment.
 Hudja and Woods (2022) studies individual behavior in multi-armed bandit problems and implement four bandit problems that vary based on the horizon and number of bandit arms.
 They find that most participants are best fit by either a simple probabilistic 'win-stay lose-shift' strategy or standard reinforcement learning.
 Hudja, Woods, and Gately (2023) investigates behavior in settings with forced experimentation where participants are randomly blocked from implementing a specific option.
 In contrast to this study, there are no strategic links across players.